This article covers:

 - Development: The development phase becomes a repetition of specific tasks until you complete the project.
 These include gathering requirements, designing individual components, coding, unit testing, integration, and acceptance testing.

-- Testing: This phase consists of the designers, client testing, and prototype analysis.
+- Testing: This phase involves the designers, client testing, and prototype analysis.
 The testing phase usually occurs before the programming phase but can occur with continuous feedback during development.
 You should test in a natural environment to be valuable.
 As changes occur, you need to determine if they are significant enough.
 It will compel you to scrap what you have and start over.

 - Release: This is the last stage of the agile methodology.
 It is very significant.
 Ideally, it should be early and often.
 Put your product in the hands of users to receive feedback and make improvements.
 Think of each release as one step forward in the path of continuous improvement.